 A long infotext is actually not an input, but a descriptive text placed among your inputs.
 Wider than the regular Infotext input, the long infotext does not show a title, but instead uses the space where the title would have been as additional space to display its value.

 As input cells do not re-calculate any formula present in their value cell, long infotext inputs cannot be used to create dynamic text contents.
-To create a dynamic text that is displayed among inputs, use a HTML output among inputs instead.
+To create a dynamic text that is displayed among inputs, use an HTML output among inputs instead.

 Example:

-1 This may be long... longInfoText
+1 | This may be long... | longInfoText |

 This would create a long info text with the text This may be long....
 Note that long info texts do not have titles.
-Its UI string, longInfoText, tells Molnify to render it as a long info text.
+Its UI string, longInfoText

 The long infotext input supports the following UI strings: longinfotext (required), class, dividerName , hidden, variable.